-Landscaping that is done well adds a great deal to your property's value, but it should also suit your needs.
-Rather than start with things you can add to your landscape, begin by removing the detractors.
+Landscaping -- done well -- adds greatly to your property's value, but it should also suit your needs.
+Rather than starting with things you can add to your landscape, begin by removing the detractors.
 Then you can move on to adding landscape components that bring enjoyment and value to your home.
-Following are some suggestions for breaking the task into workable steps.
-Trees.
-Mature trees are a tremendous asset, but if branches are dying, rubbing against the roof, or threatening to fall in a storm, pruning or removal is in order.
-For work on tall trees, call in a professional.
-Safety concerns.
-Does anything pose a safety hazard?
-For example, look for obstacles on pathways, foliage that blocks sight lines from sidewalks or driveways, crumbling retaining walls, drainage problems, or a blocked view of the front door.
-Existing beds.
+Here are a few suggestions for breaking the task into workable steps: